Provost & Vice President for Academic Affairs

-Associate Vice President for Academic Affairs & Dean of Graduate Studies
+Interim Associate Vice President for Academic Affairs - Graduate Studies, Research, & Faculty Development

 Associate Vice President for Academic Affairs

-Dr. Glynis Fitzgerald, Associate Vice President for Academic Affairs and Dean of Graduate Studies
+Dr. Christina Robinson, Interim Associate Vice President for Academic Affairs - Graduate

 The School of Graduate Studies is responsible for the development and administration of graduate degree policies, procedures, and programs, some of which include: admitting and enrolling all Full Time and Part Time students who wish to be matriculated, officially filing their planned programs of study, and collecting students' applications for graduation.
 The Graduate Dean monitors graduate student progress and approves theses, special projects, and dissertations.
 Students apply for graduate assistantships in this office.